dakujem/oliva-tree/doc/materialized.md

 In this example, each depth level is represented by a fixed-length string representing the position of the node in the current sub-tree (3 characters per depth level) and sibling numbers are used.
 This allows ordering of leafs and is useful for creating for example menu components.

-> **Note**: this is a special case of Materialized Path data model, where fixed number of characters (3) are used for each level.
-No encoding is used.

 | ID        | hierarchy    | title|
 |:----------|:----------|:-------|
 |1         | `001`| the first level|